Revel in the city’s seasonal atmosphere and discover some of the top things to do in London at Christmas with our magical day out.

 Morning: Christmas shopping in London

 Head out early and beat the crowds for a spot of Christmas shopping in London's fabulously festive West End.
-Marvel at the seasonal shop window displays and Christmas decorations on and around Oxford Street, Regent Street and Bond Street, while picking up Christmas gifts.
+Marvel at the seasonal shop-window displays and Christmas decorations on and around Bond Street, Oxford Street, Regent Street and Piccadilly while picking up Christmas gifts.

 Ready for lunch?
 Refuel at St Christopher's Place, a hidden dining gem just off Oxford Street, which boasts more than 20 restaurants and cafes.
 Alternatively, head to vibrant Kingly Court in Carnaby to eat delicious food from around the world.

-Afternoon: Christmas markets and grottos
+Afternoon: wander London's Christmas markets

 For more seasonal events and festive things to do in London, take a look at our guide to Christmas in London.